nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-10-18

 9:00am We have finally fixed the problems with alignment of our Greenpoint Guernsey hub, caused by Wednesday night winds.
+We are still working on a configuration problem there.

 2019-10-18